Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - Indiviudual service (e.g. API call, ML training job)
 - Execution of code

-### Location-Based Carbon Intensity Measurement (`I`)
+### Location-Based Marginal Carbon Intensity Measurement (`I`)
 The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed, for a standard unit of gCO2eq/kWh.
+This requires 'Marginal' carbon (defined above), and is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.

-Location-based measures the grid carbon intensity (annual average) of a regional balancing authority.
+Location-based marginal carbon intensity measures the grid carbon intensity (annual average) of a regional balancing authority.
 From a developer perspective, only the location-based info is important for having an impact on reducing carbon emissions.
-This excludes market-based measures, and is distinct from 100% renewable energy claims.

 The only figure that matters if you’re trying to optimize the scheduling of your compute in real-time is the marginal emissions intensity.
-This is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.

 Some categories of applications that apply Operational Emissions (O):